-- the current design be replaced with a design in which the rights to actual congestion paid are assigned directly to the load that paid that congestion by node.
+- The MMU recommends that the ARR/FTR design be modified to ensure that the rights to all congestion revenues are assigned to load.
 (Priority: High.
 First reported 2015.
+Status: Not adopted.) - The MMU recommends that all historical generation to load paths be eliminated as a basis for assigning ARRs.
+The MMU recommends that the current design be replaced with a design in which the rights to actual congestion paid are assigned directly to the load that paid that congestion by node.
+(Priority: High.
+First reported 2015.
 Status: Partially adopted.) - The MMU recommends that, under the current FTR design, the rights to all congestion revenue be allocated as ARRs prior to sale as FTRs.
-Reductions for outages and increased system capability should be reserved for ARRs rather than sold in the Long Term FTR Auction.
+Reductions in allocated revenue as a contingency for outages and increased system capability should be reserved for ARRs rather than sold in the Long Term FTR Auction.
 (Priority: High.
 First reported 2017.
 Status: Not adopted.) - The MMU recommends that IARRs be eliminated from PJM's tariff, but that if IARRs are not eliminated, IARRs should be subject to the same proration rules that apply to all other ARR rights.
 (Priority: Low.
 First reported 2018.
 Status: Not adopted.)